zgulde/cods/README.md

 ## HTTPS

-The `site` command has a sub command that will obtain a certificate from [letsencrypt](https://letsencrypt.org/) and enable https on a per-site basis.
+The site managment command has a sub command that will obtain a certificate from [letsencrypt](https://letsencrypt.org/) and enable https on a per-site basis.

 To obtain a certificate from letsencrypt, you will need to have the DNS records for your domain properly configured to point to your server, so that you can